Textualize/textual/docs/color_system.md

 The _surface_ colors is the base color which goes behind text.
 The _background_ color is typically the negative space where there is no content.

 These two colors tend to be very similar, with just enough difference in lightness to tell them apart.
-They should be chosen for good contrast with light or dark, depending on the
+They should be chosen for good contrast with the text.

 In light mode the default background is #efefef (a bright grey) and the surface is #f5f5f5 (off white).
 In dark mode the default background is 100% black, and the default surface is #121212 (very dark grey).

-Note that, although both background and surface support the full range of shades, because they are close to the extremes, it map not be possible to darken or lighten them further. i.e. you can't get any lighter than 100% white or darken than 100% black.
+Note that, although both background and surface support the full range of shades, it may not be possible to darken or lighten them further. i.e. you can't get any lighter than 100% white or darken than 100% black.

 ### Panel